To view the SEND Policy click here

 - Tracking Data is used to inform intervention.

 - Classroom based support and intervention can take place in one to one, small group or whole class settings.
 Subject based intervention is usually provided by subject specialist staff.

 - Classroom based support is available through a team of experienced Teaching Assistants.

 - Intervention can take place before, during or after the school day.

 - Literacy intervention is available through timetabled lessons and activities.

 - There are laptops and tablets available in school to enhance the learning process and to assist identified students with handwriting and recording difficulties.

 - There is a range of equipment available within school for students with visual difficulties.

 - College will consult staff from a variety of external agencies to advise and support across the range of SEND.

 - As part of the whole college programme CPD is on-going for teaching staff and Teaching Assistants on relevant SEND issues and additional needs.
-Staff also has access to a more tailored programme.

 - All SEND students of all abilities are encouraged to attend sport practice.